jk1/Gradle-License-Report/README.md

     // Don't include artifacts of project's own group into the report excludeOwnGroup = true

+    // Include transitive dependencies into the report includeTransitiveDeps = true

     // Set custom report renderer, implementing ReportRenderer.
     // Yes, you can write your own to support any format necessary.